hiscaler/woocommerce-go/README.md

 You may access the API over either HTTP or HTTPS, but HTTPS is recommended where possible.
 If you use ModSecurity and see 501 Method Not Implemented errors, see [this issue](https://github.com/woocommerce/woocommerce/issues/9838) for details.

+## Notices

+Only tested in API v3, if you are use v1 or v2, please [Report an issue](https://github.com/hiscaler/woocommerce-go/issues/new).

 ## Install

 ```go
 go get github.com/hiscaler/woocommerce-go
 ```

 ## Config

 ```json
 {
   "debug": true,